PrzemekGrygiel/apstra_lab/README.md

 2) Update “server” section of the file /etc/ntp.conf to include use the NTP server ntp.juniper.net:

 By default, the ntp.conf file contains four public server entries.
-For the purposes of this lab, these must be commented out by adding a hash sigh (#) in front of each entry.
+For the purposes of this lab, these must be commented out by adding a hash sign (#) in front of each entry.
 An entry for ntp.juniper.net should then be added, leaving the server section of the file looking as follows:
 ```
 #server 0.rhel.pool.ntp.org iburst
 #server 1.rhel.pool.ntp.org iburst